vivekjoshy/openskill.py/docs/source/faq.rst

 6. Does this library support time decay?
 ++++++++++++++++++++++++++++++++++++++++

 Yes.
 Simply adjust ``sigma`` by a small value as needed when you feel a player has been inactive.
-A small negative delta added every day after being inactive till the value reaches the default sigma is usually good enough.
+A small delta added every day after being inactive till the value reaches the default sigma is usually good enough.
 Make sure to test against your own data to ensure it actually predicts outcomes.